 - The University will create an audio or audiovisual recording, or transcript, of any live hearing and make it available to the parties for inspection and review.

 - The hearing will be non-adversarial and respectful.
-Strict rules of evidence will not be The Board will ensure that only relevant questions are posed during cross-examination.
+Strict rules of evidence will not be applied.
+The Board will ensure that only relevant questions are posed during cross-examination.

 - The hearing board members and all aforementioned participants are introduced.